Written by Allie Delos Santos

 Factors To Consider When Choosing the Right BPO Pricing Model

-According to the Deloitte Global Outsourcing Survey 2022, 57% of businesses use traditional outsourcing strategies to reduce overall costs.
-The wrong BPO pricing model prevents companies from reaping the full benefits of outsourcing.
-Seeking help from a business solution consultant helps you find the best approach.
+As per the Deloitte Global Outsourcing Survey 2022 findings, 57% of businesses employ traditional outsourcing strategies primarily to curtail overall expenses.
+However, choosing the right BPO pricing model plays a pivotal role in determining whether companies can fully capitalize on the benefits of outsourcing.
+Engaging the assistance of a business solution consultant is a prudent step to ascertain the most suitable approach.

-So which of the three most common models applies to you?
-Consider the factors below and see how closely they match your current goals and needs.
+So, which of the three most prevalent models aligns with your specific requirements?
+Consider the following factors to gauge how closely they align with your existing objectives and needs:

-- Prioritized efficiency and speed: Pick the per-transaction option to pay only for what you need and incentivize agents to prioritize speed and efficiency.
+- Prioritized efficiency and speed.
+Select the per-transaction option, which enables you to pay solely for the services you require, thereby incentivizing agents to prioritize efficiency and speed.

-- One-off projects and low call volumes: The transaction-based model is best for low or inconsistent volumes and short-term projects since you outsource and pay only for the amount of work needed.
+- One-off projects and low call volumes.
+The transaction-based model proves most advantageous for scenarios characterized by low or erratic call volumes and brief-term projects.
+It allows you to outsource and remunerate only for the necessary work volume.

-- More focus on service over speed: Go for the FTE-based approach to motivate agents to focus on service quality over speed, as opposed to the transaction model.
+- More focus on service over speed.
+Opt for the FTE-based approach when a greater emphasis is placed on service quality over speed, in contrast to the transaction-based model.
+This model serves as motivation for agents to prioritize the delivery of exceptional service.

 Importance of Choosing the Right BPO Pricing Model

-- Without checks and balances, incentive programs might be abused.
+Without effective checks and balances, incentive programs might be susceptible to abuse.

 The Bottom Line